newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/spray-paint-booth-permit-auto-body-repair.md

 industryId: "auto-body-repair"
 webflowType: "business-license"
 licenseCertificationClassification: "PERMIT"
 summaryDescriptionMd: "You need a spray paint booth permit if your business will offer spray paint services for vehicles.
-Contact the Department of Environmental Protection (DEP) Office of Permitting and Project Navigation at (609) 292-3600 for specific guidance on obtaining the correct permits.
+Contact the Department of Environmental Protection (DEP) Office of Permitting and Project Navigation at (609) 292-3600 for specific guidance on obtaining the correct permits."
-"
 ---

 ## Commonly Needed Permits